 Conclusion

-Balanced Breakfast Bowl: My Formula for a Morning That Holds Me is really about giving yourself a clearer, kinder way to move through the day.
+Balanced Breakfast Bowl: My Simple 4-Part Formula is really about giving yourself a clearer, kinder way to move through the day.
 Start with the direct answer, keep the routine human, and let the details become supportive instead of demanding.

 The version that works is the version you can return to.
 Let it be simple enough to repeat and personal enough to matter.